In the past couple of years I’ve written about quite a few startups that are offering easy ways to save and invest.

 Acorns was founded by Jeff Cruttenden and his father, Walter Cruttenden in 2012.
 Walter was an investment banker and had previously founded and served as CEO of Roth Capital Partners and e-offering, an investment banking firm.
 Jeffrey with his father worked on creating a mobile app for first-time investors to invest small automated investments from a bank account into diversified portfolios.Within less than two years of launch, Acorns opened nearly 1 million investment accounts.
 Acorns Grow Inc. is the parent of Acorns Securities LLC, a member of FINRA and SIPC, and Acorns Advisers LLC, an SEC registered investment adviser.

-Acorns has over $257 million in assets under management and over 1.1 million accounts as of December 2016.
-So they're growing at a decent rate, and look to continue that as an attractive option for newer investors.
+Acorns has over 4.5 million customers and over $1.2 billion in assets under management as of early 2019.
+So they’re growing at a good clip, and look to continue that as an attractive option for newer or beginning investors.

 How Does Acorns Work?